 Dallas Youth Garden

-$1,000 to pay for two internship positions for Dallas High School students.
+$1,100 to support two internship positions for Dallas High School Students.

 Family Building Blocks

-$2,000 to support the staffing and materials necessary to sustain the Respite Care program in Dallas.
+$5,000 to support staffing and materials for the therapeutic classroom program and home visitation services in Dallas.

 Friends of the Dallas Public Library